Online Presence Management for Small Business

 Having a website is not enough.
-We have talked about this a little when discussing web design for small businesses.
+We have talked about this a little when discussing small business web design.

 Before talking about what it takes to build a great presence, let’s look at some numbers.